-Some election prophecies about Ghana are 'stomach-directed' – Gospel Musician
+Some election prophecies about Ghana are 'stomach-directed' – Gospel musician

 He disclosed in an interview on Property FM in Cape Coast.

-“There are some people who have not received any election outcome prophecy from God but because of their stomach and what they’ll eat so they say certain things," he submitted.
+"There are some people who have not received any election outcome prophecy from God, but because of their stomach and what they'll eat, they say certain things," he submitted.

 The general overseer and leader of Believers Grace Ministry International stated that some of those who prophesy about who wins an election are counterfeit.

-The ‘Meye Obi’ crooner claimed that some people make money from prophesying about elections.
+The 'Meye Obi' crooner claimed that some profit from prophesying about elections.